The Stellar decomposition: A compact representation for simplicial complexes and beyond: Evaluation of storage costs and generation times

 We begin by comparing the \datasetName{explicit} and \datasetName{compressed} Stellar tree encodings as well as a \datasetName{vertex-compressed} encoding, similar to the PR-star encoding for tetrahedral meshes~\cite{Weiss2011PR}, that compresses the vertex array but not the top cells arrays.
-Table~\ref{tab:storage_encodings} lists the storage costs for the indexed complex representation (`Base Complex') as well as the additional costs required for the three Stellar tree encodings, in terms of megabytes ($MBs$).
+Table~\ref{tab:storage_encodings} lists the storage costs for the indexed representation of the complex (`Base Complex') as well as the additional costs required for the three Stellar tree encodings, in terms of megabytes ($MBs$).
+In the following, we assume that pointers require 64 bits and indices 32 bits, the de-facto standard in modern computing hardware.
 Stellar trees based on the \datasetName{compressed} encoding are always the most compact.